The misconstrued Gospel passage

 comprehended, we shall firstly present the passage along

-with its English rendition, from verse 13 to 20, as follows:
+with its English rendition, from verse 13 to 20,

 Original (Greek) text